enkelprifti98/metal-isometric-xepa/README.md

 ![virt-manager-windows-detected](/images/virt-manager-windows-detected.png)

 However, for other ISO images such as TrueNAS the detection may not work.
 You need to uncheck the `Automatically detect from the installation media / source` box and search for `generic` in the operating system field.
-Select the `Generic default (generic)` option.
+On the search results window, check the box for `Include end of life operating systems` and select the `Generic default (generic)` option.
 If your image is using a popular operating system under the hood such as Debian or Redhat, you can also choose those as the operating system instead of the generic option.

 ![virt-manager-generic-os](/images/virt-manager-generic-os.png)